 There are large local variations in nutrient balances

 The scale of the map survey carried out in south-western Finland (5 x 5 kilometer resolution) illustrates that nutrients are not generated or needed in the fields evenly throughout the area.
 Significant phosphorus surplus areas appear on the map as dark spots.
 Those spots contain, e.g., intensive animal production.
 Phosphorus deficit areas are indicated as light-yellow color on the map.

 Nutrient maps for Southwest Finland were produced by Vahanen Environment Oy.
-The maps and report can be downloaded Sustainable biogas project website and ELY Center for Southwest Finland website.
+The maps and report can be downloaded Sustainable biogas project website and the Centre for Economic Development, Transport and the Environment for Southwest Finland website.

 Sustainable Biogas project reduces nutrient load risks from biogas production to the Baltic Sea and other water systems

 Climate-friendly biogas can pose a risk of nutrient runoffs to water bodies if the treatment of biogas plant digests and wastewater is not carefully planned.
 The Sustainable Biogas project, funded by the EU’s Interreg Central Baltic program, aims to promote the sustainability of biogas from the water protection perspective.
-The project is implemented by the John Nurminen Foundation, the ELY Center for Southwest Finland, the Finnish Biocycle and Biogas Association, the Latvian State Environmental Services and the Latvian Biogas Association.
+The project is implemented by the John Nurminen Foundation, the Centre for Economic Development, Transport and the Environment for Southwest Finland, the Finnish Biocycle and Biogas Association, the Latvian State Environmental Services and the Latvian Biogas Association.

 For additional Information:

 Project Manager, Clean Baltic Sea Projects, John Nurminen Foundation